Aliases for PDE6B Gene

 GeneCards Summary for PDE6B Gene

 PDE6B (Phosphodiesterase 6B) is a Protein Coding gene.
-Diseases associated with PDE6B include Night Blindness, Congenital Stationary, Autosomal Dominant 2 and Retinitis Pigmentosa-40.
-Among its related pathways are Phototransduction and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
+Diseases associated with PDE6B include Retinitis Pigmentosa 40 and Night Blindness, Congenital Stationary, Autosomal Dominant 2.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Signaling by Wnt.
+Gene Ontology (GO) annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6A.

 UniProtKB/Swiss-Prot for PDE6B Gene

 This protein participates in processes of transmission and amplification of the visual signal.
 Necessary for the formation of a functional phosphodiesterase holoenzyme.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.